 Quick overview:

 In 1998, the long-awaited successor to the bug-ridden and incompatible Windows 95 hit the shelves and was greeted with a wave of relief in the computer world.
-At last, Microsoft was able to realize its dream: An operating system that would meet the requirements of beginners.
+At last, Microsoft was able to realize its dream: An operating system that would meet the needs of beginners.

 A new colorful world - Windows 98 and the new features at a glance